Return to Home

 Long before the printing press was invented artists and craft peoples have used direct printmaking techniques to express themselves and embellish their surroundings.
 In your own space you will learn how to use stencils, relief printing, rubbings, and direct transfer methods along with hand coloring and collage to create your own individual artworks.

 No previous print or drawing experience is necessary.
 Students will be provided with a basic supply kit.
 This class will incorporate synchronous, live learning.
 Emphasis will be placed upon personal artistic development along with learning traditional craft skills and innovative contemporary drawing and print techniques.
 By the end of the third session each student should have several finished pieces suitable for framing.
-Just in time for the holidays!
-All levels welcome.

 Curt Labitzke is an associate professor of printmaking at the University of Washington.
 His work is represented at the Island Gallery on Bainbridge Island and La Bottega dell Acquaforte Gallery in Laguna Beach, California.
 Curt's work was included in the group of Seattle Regional Printmakers shows at Roby King Gallery in 2013 and 2014.
 He has shown in galleries internationally in Italy, France, Chile and Mexico.

-Supplies you will need to have on hand:
+Tools and materials to have on hand:

 Materials to have on hand: